 The Vox Gyrotone rotary cabinet: I, II, III and IV

 The Russell Hotel Music Fair, August 1967.
-The large cabinet on the left with the angled front may be a first design for the Gyrotone IV.
+The large cabinet on the left with the angled front is likely to be a first design for the Gyrotone IV.
 The amp sitting on top was later put into production by Jennings Electronic Industries, not Vox.
 See the examples on this page.

 On the left, a page from the "Vox Sound Limited" catalogue of August 1970.
 On the right, an advert taken in "Melody Maker" magazine, December 1970, advertising the Gyrotone II and III.
 For the Midas amplifier mentioned in the page from the Melody Maker, see here.

 Sold on ebay uk in early 2017.
-An early JMI Gyrotone 1.
+JMI serial numberr 5098.
 Good overall condition and complete with its cover (identical to the one pictured below).

 A JMI unit, serial number 5155.
 Perhaps the original footswitch - as for the solid state bass amps - but corroboration needed.

 Quick snaps of a loose Gyrotone Mk 1 cover, no gyrotone to go with it at the moment.
 It is 18" tall and measures (round the hem) 21" x 25 1/2".
 There are openings for handles low down on both sides.